besimhu/canon-component-discovery/README.md

 - **Modal** — click any component row to cycle through all its screenshots with captions
 - **Pages with components** accordion — expandable list of crawled pages that had components
 - **Pages without components** accordion — expandable list of pages where nothing was found

+---

+## Crawl behaviour

+### Single browser session

+The sitemap fetch and all page crawls run inside **one browser instance**.
+This prevents the server from seeing two separate cold browser sessions in quick succession, which is a common bot-detection trigger.
+The sitemap XML is fetched with `wait_until="commit"` (response body only, no JavaScript execution) to minimise fingerprinting during that phase.

+### Cookie consent

+The OneTrust consent banner is automatically accepted on each page before any interaction or screenshotting takes place.
+This ensures it cannot intercept clicks on tabs or other pre-click targets.

+### Context refresh

+To prevent accumulated browser state (cookies, service workers, cached scripts) from causing pages to fail after hundreds of navigations, the browser context is replaced with a fresh one every **100 pages**.
+Cookie consent is re-handled automatically on the first page of each new context.